Cycling Routes and Maps

 Cyclists are restricted by law from riding in the Highway 99 / George Massey Tunnel between Richmond and Delta.
 Options for getting across are:

 - Public Buses: all transit buses are equipped with bike racks that are capable of carrying 2 bikes.
 Find out bus route information and schedules at www.translink.ca.

 - Bike Shuttle: The provincial Ministry of Transportation & Infrastructure provides a free bike shuttle service through the tunnel.
 View the schedule and a map showing where to pick up the shuttle.

 All transit buses are equipped with bike racks.
-TransLink's website has instructions on how to load and unload your bike.
+TransLink's website has .
 Bikes are also allowed on the Canada Line, SkyTrain, SeaBus, and the West Coast Express.
 Certain conditions apply for some modes so check the TransLink website for all the details.